WREG-TV: History

 The station first signed on the air on January 1, 1956, as WREC-TV, and began regular broadcasts the following day on January 2.
 It was originally owned by electrical engineer and radio dealer Hoyt Wooten (who had applied for one of the first television licenses in the country in 1928), along with WREC radio (600 AM and 102.7 FM, now WEGR).
 The call letters stood for Wooten's radio store, the Wooten Radio-Electric Company, where he had founded WREC radio in 1922.
 It took the CBS affiliation from WHBQ-TV (channel 13, which had been a CBS affiliate since it started in September 1953), as WREC-AM had been a CBS Radio affiliate since 1929.
 WREC-TV's original studios were located inside the Peabody Hotel, a noted tourist attraction, in downtown Memphis.

 For its first six years, WREC-TV was the only locally owned station in Memphis (WHBQ-TV was owned by General Tire and NBC affiliate WMC-TV was owned by Scripps-Howard).
 However, in 1963, Wooten sold WREC-AM-FM-TV to Cowles Communications, earning a handsome return on his original investment of 40 years earlier.
 In turn, Cowles sold WREC-TV to The New York Times Company in 1971, marking their first foray into television broadcasting outside of its home city in New York City.
 Cowles later sold the radio stations to other interests.

-Four years later, the Times Company built new studio facilities for WREC on one of the highest points on Chickasaw Bluff, overlooking the Mississippi River.
+Four years later, the Times Company built new studio facilities for WREG on one of the highest points on Chickasaw Bluff, overlooking the Mississippi River.
 The station had long since outgrown the Peabody Hotel, and management felt that building a new studio near the Mississippi would be appropriate since Memphis has long been identified with the river.
-On March 2, 1975, channel 3 signed off from the Peabody Hotel for the last time as WREC-TV, and returned to the air 45 minutes later, renamed WREG-TV, with its first transmission from the new studios on Channel 3 Drive.
+On March 2, 1975, channel 3 signed off from the Peabody Hotel for the last time, and returned to the air 45 minutes later from the new studios on Channel 3 Drive.
+The move also saw the station slightly modify its call sign to WREG-TV.
 Years later, the station also maintained studio space in the Peabody Place shopping center, adjacent to the Peabody Hotel, marking a partial return of sorts to the WREC-TV years.
 However, the studio was shut down in 2011 when Peabody Place closed.

 On September 12, 2006, The New York Times Company announced its intention to sell its nine television stations.
 On January 4, 2007, the company entered into an agreement with private equity group Oak Hill Capital Partners to sell the stations to the Oak Hill-operated holding company Local TV, the sale was finalized on May 7.
 On July 1, 2013, Local TV announced that it would sell its stations to Tribune Broadcasting (which formed a management company that operated both Tribune and Local TV's stations in 2008) for $2.75 billion.
 The sale was completed on December 27.